isotropy-unmaintained/errors/PARSER_DB_SORT_ARG_SHOULD_BE_ARROW_FUNCTION.md

-Sory argument must be an arrow function
+Sort argument must be an arrow function
 =======================================

 We can't handle regular functions yet.
 You must pass an arrow function.